telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/tools/report-wizards/table-and-crosstab-wizards.md

 previous_url: /ui-crosstab-table-wizard
 ---

-# Table and CrossTab Wizards in the Report Designer
+# Table and CrossTab Wizards of the Report Designer

 The Table and CrossTab Wizards are introduced as guide through the process of creating a Table or CrossTab for your reports.
 Their intuitive step by step instructions would get you going in no time as no previous experience is needed when using the wizards: